CouncilDataProject/cdp-scrapers/cdp_scrapers/README.md

 ## Filtering

-`EventMinutesItem(minutes_item=None, index=None, matter=Matter(name=None, matter_type=None, title='This meeting also constitutes a meeting of the City Council, provided that the meeting shall be conducted as a committee meeting under the Council Rules and Procedures, and Council action shall be limited to committee business.', result_status=None, sponsors=None, external_source_id=None), supporting_files=[], decision=None, votes=[])`

-There are 2 levels of filter we want to apply on the above example.

-## Filtering

 `EventMinutesItem(minutes_item=MinutesItem(name="123", description="This meeting
 also constitutes a meeting of the City Council, provided ...", external_source_id =123), index=None, matter=None, result_status=None, sponsors=None,